 Step 2: When you can hold for fifteen seconds, challenge yourself more.
 First, drop your hands to your sides.
 Next, try closing your eyes.
 For the ultimate balance challenge, try swinging the lifted leg back and forth and from side to side.
 Your balance will improve.

-Foot speed and coordination are key in the good life.
+Foot speed and coordination are key in for good life.
 Helps your blood circulation and flow of blood.
 Olympic athletes spend a huge amount of time on footwork; you should, too.

 Step 1: Start with simple marching in place for ten seconds.
 Lift your knees high.
 Pump your arms.
-Start slow; get fast.
+Start slowly; get fast.

 Step 2: Do this same high stepping for another ten seconds, at speed.
 Go for it.
 As you get more at home with this, add a little bounce to your step until you are jogging in place.
 Try skipping.